s-block/fastapi-langgraph-server/docs/In-Memory-Checkpointer.md

 expired = checkpointer.purge_expired()
 ```

-Server configs are stateless by default.
-Instantiate and pass this saver
-explicitly to enable process-local persistence; there is no process-global
+Instantiate and pass the saver to enable process-local persistence.
+Server
-checkpoint state.
+configurations use stateless execution when `checkpointer` is omitted.

-## Operational boundary
+## Suitable workloads

-Use this saver only when all of the following are acceptable:

-- state is lost on restart;
-- workers and hosts do not share state;
+The in-memory saver fits:

+- local development and integration tests;
+- single-process applications;
-- in-flight state cannot fail over; and
+- ephemeral workflows whose state lifetime matches the process; and
-- expiry is operation-driven unless `purge_expired()` is scheduled by the host.

-Use a compatible persistent async saver when recovery, horizontal scaling, or
-durability is required.
-Regardless of backend, authenticate callers, authorize
+- bounded workloads that benefit from TTL and LRU eviction.

+For shared workers, recovery, or durable state, configure a compatible persistent
-thread ownership, limit request sizes and rates, avoid unnecessary secrets in
+async saver.
+Authenticate callers, authorize thread ownership, limit request sizes
-state, and monitor capacity. `create_app` supplies request-body and run-concurrency
+and rates, keep sensitive values out of state, and monitor capacity. `create_app`
-limits; configure an execution timeout and per-client rate limit for the workload.
+supplies request-body and run-concurrency limits; configure an execution timeout
+and per-client rate limit for the workload.